Elvric/ClassNotes/Winter2018/Comp360.md

 $\sum_{e from A to B or B to A} \Delta$ which gives us capacity of the cut minus m$\Delta$ \
 Let's look at the flow at the end of the previous phas $val(f_{prev})\geq maxflow -2\Delta m$. \
 How many augmentations can we have in the Delta-phase? \
-We can have at most 2m augmentations in this phase because each one increases the value by at most $\Delta$ and starting from max-flow $-2m\Delta$. \
+We can have at most 2m augmentations in this phase because each one increases the value by at least $\Delta$ and starting from max-flow $-2m\Delta$.

 So the running time is $O(m^2 \log K)$ \
 It finds the max flow because it is a special instance of maxflow.